 - Describing the minimum daily water requirements for all personnel on board as well as methods to conserve freshwater.

 Dealing with Emergencies is part of ASA 104, Bareboat cruising.
-You will learn and understand USCG distress signals as well as be able to discuss actions to be taken under certain situations such as collisions and running aground.
+You will learn and understand USCG distress signals as well as be able to discuss actions to be taken under certain situations, such as collisions and running aground.
 Also discussed are emergency procedures while under power.

 Knowledge of Seamanship is critical to the ASA 104 Bareboat Cruising certification.
 You will describe the multiple-anchor mooring procedures and their purposes.
 You will be able to describe various methods for tying off to a dock under different conditions and locations.
-The understanding of seamanship includes crew safety, an understanding of courtesies and customs and ability to understand and utilize rules found in the USGC Navigation Rules and Regulations Handbook.
+The understanding of seamanship includes crew safety, an understanding of courtesies and customs and the ability to understand and utilize rules found in the USGC Navigation Rules and Regulations Handbook.

 You’ll expand on your knowledge of the terminology of Navigation and Weather and be able to explain and identify the following coastal navigation terms, using a chart or diagrams as appropriate: Speed, Time, Distance, Tidal Range, Tidal Current, Track, Course, Heading, Bearing, Fix, True, Magnetic, Variation, Deviation, Line of Position (LOP).
 You will also be able to describe actions to be taken in various weather conditions.